 Defensible eDiscovery is less about heroics and more about discipline applied consistently.
 A few practices carry most of the weight:

-Plan custody into the matter from day one.
+1. Plan custody from day one.
 Define metadata requirements and handling rules in your ESI protocol before a single file is collected.

-Collect forensically, using a qualified person and a sound method, and hash at the point of collection.
-Re-verify that hash at every step that follows.
+2. Collect forensically.
+Use a qualified person and a sound method, hash at the point of collection, and re-verify that hash at every step that follows.

-Lock down access with role-based controls and capture everything in audit logs, so the record builds itself as the work happens.
+3. Lock down access.
+Use role-based controls and capture everything in audit logs, so the record builds itself as the work happens.

-Finally, automate.
-Manual spreadsheets do not scale to modern data volumes or to ephemeral sources like Slack and Microsoft Teams messages, where custody is nearly impossible to track by hand.
+6. Automate.
+Manual spreadsheets do not scale to modern data volumes or to ephemeral sources like Slack and Microsoft Teams, where custody is nearly impossible to track by hand.

 Venio is built this way.
 Its eDiscovery platform embeds metadata preservation and chain-of-custody tracking directly into a unified workflow, with audit trails, role-based access, and security standards including SOC 2 Type II and FedRAMP readiness.
 For the people who own the process, that means audit-ready defensibility from first notice to final production, rather than a record stitched together across systems after the fact.